 “Santos, it’s time to end this.”

 Santos is responsible for some of the harshest blows against the FARC, including killing the group’s leader Alfonso Cano last month.
+He has expressed willingness to hold peace talks if the Marxist rebels stop kidnapping, lay down their weapons and cease attacks on civilians and the military.

 While the FARC has refused, Cano had hinted before his death that dialogue was the only way forward.